lich-uct/molpher-lib/doc/source/usage/installation.rst

 ..  code-block:: bash

-    conda install -c rdkit -c lich molpher-lib
+    conda install -c conda-forge -c lich molpher-lib

 This will automatically install the latest non-development version of the library in your currently active environment.
-If you are interested in the development snapshots, you can specify the :code:`dev` label while you install:
+If you want the newest features, you can also try the development snapshots by specifying the :code:`dev` label while you install:

 ..  code-block:: bash

-    conda install -c rdkit -c lich/label/dev molpher-lib
+    conda install -c conda-forge -c lich/label/dev molpher-lib

-Development snapshots often have the newest functionality, but may be unstable due to some experimental features.
+Development snapshots have the newest functionality, but may be more buggy.

-You can test if the library works as it should by running the Molpher-lib test suite:
+You can test if the library works as it should by running the Molpher-lib test suite in your Python shell:

 ..  code-block:: python